qwertie/learn-react/docs/publish-npm-package.md

 I think the right way to ensure that your package is packaged correctly is to run your unit tests against it - the same tests that make sure your code works _locally_ could also test the _packaged_ code.

 I was trying to write a custom script in my project that would automate this idea, but I hit a roadblock: the way module resolution works.
 Specifically, when you import a local code file you **must** import from `./`, e.g. `import {stuff} from "./yourModule"`, but when you import something from *node_modules* you must import from `your_package_name`.
-So even if your package has the same name as your module (e.g. `simplertime` has `simplertime.ts`) a single import command cannot work for both.
+So even if your package has the same name as your module (e.g. `simplertime` has `simplertime.ts`), a single import command cannot work for both.
 Therefore, there's no obvious way to write your tests in TypeScript so that they can run against *either* the local copy *or* a packaged version in `node_modules`.

 I decided to solve this problem in a way that I hoped would help the whole community: by making a testing tool to test your package before publishing.
 It's called `testpack-cli`.
 I tried other names, but names like `testpack`, `testpackage`, `packtest`, `packagetest`, `checkpack`, and `checkpackage` were already taken by random people publishing "test packages" to "check" if they could figure out how to use npm.
-Finally I settled on the name `npm-testpack` which seemed unused, but actually someone had taken `npm-test-pack`, which [blocked me](https://gist.github.com/ashleygwilliams/e466c1e9fd3be42545da511239edd554).
+Finally I settled on the name `npm-testpack` which seemed unused, but it turned out that someone had already taken `npm-test-pack`, which [blocked me](https://gist.github.com/ashleygwilliams/e466c1e9fd3be42545da511239edd554).

 **You use it like this:**